xgleich1/starship/README.txt

-The goal of this project is to create software to control SpaceX's starship stack, recreated in Kerbal Space Program.
+The goal of this project is to create software to control SpaceX's starship, recreated in Kerbal Space Program.

 Kerbal Space Program is built with Unity and aims to be close to reality physics-wise.
 On top of this it can be